aws/karpenter-provider-aws/website/content/en/preview/upgrade-guide.md

 ## Upgrading to v0.25.0+
 * Cluster Endpoint can now be automatically discovered.
 If you are using Amazon Elastic Kubernetes Service (EKS), you can now omit the `clusterEndpoint` field in your configuration.
 In order to allow the resolving, you have to add the permission `eks:DescribeCluster` to the Karpenter Controller IAM role.
+* Default resources parameters are removed from Karpenter's Helm chart.
+Make sure to update your configuration to include them depending your needs.

 ## Upgrading to v0.24.0+
 * Settings are no longer updated dynamically while Karpenter is running.
 If you manually make a change to the `karpenter-global-settings` ConfigMap, you will need to reload the containers by restarting the deployment with `kubectl rollout restart -n karpenter deploy/karpenter`